This BLOG On Cost Of Home Ownership Versus Its Benefits And Rewards Was UPDATED And PUBLISHED On November 19th, 2020

 - Replacing refrigerators and freezers are high ticket items

-- Reserves are highly recommended even if lender does not require it
+Reserves are highly recommended even if the lender does not require it.

 Other Cost Of Home Ownership